tomato42/tls13-spec/draft-ietf-tls-tls13.md

    algorithms, exchange random values, and check for session resumption.

--  Exchange the necessary cryptographic parameters to allow the client and server to agree on a premaster secret.
+-  Exchange the necessary cryptographic parameters to allow the client and server to agree on shared secret values.

 -  Exchange certificates and cryptographic information to allow the client and server to authenticate themselves.

--  Generate a master secret from the premaster secret and exchanged random values.
+-  Generate a series of master secrets from the shared secrets and exchanged random values.

 -  Provide security parameters to the record layer.